MiguelGarrido02/EventDetectIR/README.md

 ## How to Use
 1. **Scraping News Articles**:
+   - Set the end_date Parameter: In the scraping scripts located in the src/scrapers/ folder, specify the end_date         parameter.
+This date should be in the format 'YYYY-MM-DD' and determines the range of news articles to be collected from today until that date.
    - Run the scraping scripts to collect news articles:
      ```bash
      python src/scraper_korea_herald.py